Parallax barrier: History

 The principle of the parallax barrier was independently invented by Auguste Berthier, who published an article on stereoscopic pictures including his new idea illustrated with a diagram and pictures with purposely exaggerated dimensions of the interlaced image strips, and by Frederic E. Ives, who made and exhibited a functional autostereoscopic image in 1901.
 About two years later, Ives began selling specimen images as novelties, the first known commercial use.

-In the early 2000s, Sharp developed the electronic flat-panel application of this old technology to commercialization, briefly selling two laptops with the world's only 3D LCD screens.
+In the early 2000s, Sharp developed the electronic flat-panel application of this old technology to commercialization, briefly selling two laptops with the world's only 3D LCD screens, including the Actius RD3D.
 These displays are no longer available from Sharp but still being manufactured and further developed from other companies like Tridelity and SpatialView.
 Similarly, Hitachi has released the first 3D mobile phone for the Japanese market under distribution by KDDI.
 In 2009, Fujifilm released the Fujifilm FinePix Real 3D W1 digital camera, which features a built-in autostereoscopic LCD measuring 2.8" diagonal.
-Nintendo has also implemented this technology on its portable gaming consoles, the New Nintendo 3DS and the New Nintendo 3DS XL, after first including it on the previous console, the Nintendo 3DS.
+Nintendo has also implemented this technology on its portable gaming console, the Nintendo 3DS.